Route Planning: The Complete Guide

 No matter what line of business you're in, you need to keep an eye on your bottom line.

 If your business has one vehicle or one hundred, it can be one of the most expensive assets to run and maintain.
 With a dedicated route planner, your business can save up to 33% on the cost of operating your fleet.
-Using optimized routes, mileage can be reduced by up to 50% over the course of a year.
+Using optimized routes, unnecessary mileage can be reduced by up to 50% over the course of a year.

 The knock on effects of these savings can have even wider impacts on your business.
 Reduced fuel consumption, maintenance and driver overtime can quickly see your business realizing the benefits of a route planner.